-The Donald L. Harrison College of Business at Southeast Missouri State University provides contemporary business studies designed to meet the educational and professional needs in southeast Missouri, while attracting students nationally and internationally.
-The faculty is committed to providing business studies today that will support tomorrow's business successes; that is, to promoting a curriculum that extends into the future while taking advantage of established concepts and best business practices today.
+The Donald L. Harrison College of Business at Southeast Missouri State University provides contemporary business studies designed to meet the educational and professional needs in southeast Missouri and the greater St. Louis metropolitan area, while attracting students regionally, nationally and internationally.
+The faculty are committed to providing business studies today that will support tomorrow's business successes; that is, to offer a curriculum that prepares students for the future while taking advantage of established concepts and best business practices today.

 The vision embraced by the Harrison College of Business is ambitious.While maintaining highly regarded graduate programming, we are establishing the best undergraduate business program in the state of Missouri, thus becoming the campus of choice among undergraduate students wishing to pursue business studies at a medium-sized university that focuses on student learning and student success.The “best” encompasses multiple dimensions including a top flight faculty, state-of-the-art facilities, superior support services, highly professional staff, a relevant curriculum that connects theory with practice, and a personal environment that passionately engages students.

 Through the accomplishments of its students and faculty members, and with a commitment to continuous improvement and excellence, the faculty sees the Donald L. Harrison College of Business becoming the college that sets the example for the campus and other colleges of business with similar missions.As a result of its academic growth and development, the faculty foresees a stronger college identity enhanced by local, regional, national and international linkages, which benefit students, faculty and the University's larger community.The stronger college identity that emerges from the accomplishments of the members of the business faculty and business students will affirm the high quality of the college's programs.